-- 1. SaberCopy (free) - 2.
+- SaberCopy (free) - 2.
 A (powered) USB hub with as many ports as the number of cards you wish to duplicate in a batch - 3.
-Enough microSD card adaptors for the number of cards you wish to duplicate at a time - 4.
+Enough microSD card adaptors for the number of cards you wish to duplicate at a time (very inexpensive) - 4.
 The microSD cards

-SaberCopy can either duplicate from a master card, as shown in this example in the form of a master player (or microSD card) or a folder on disk (as demonstrated here).
+SaberCopy can either duplicate from a master card, as shown in this example in the form of a master player or copy from disk to the cards (as demonstrated here).
 SaberCopy can also verify the copy afterwards.
 The procedure is very fast as most microSD cards have high read/write rates.